IQRM: real-time adaptive RFI masking for radio transient and pulsar searches: Method

 \subsection{Practical implementation and usage}

 A minimal open-source implementation of IQRM in the \textsc{Python} language has been made available\footnote{\url{https://github.com/v-morello/iqrm}}.
 It is minimal in the sense that it provides only the outlier flagging capability specified in \S \ref{subsec:algorithm_statement}.
-Furthermore, identifying sections of data affected by RFI is only half the battle; this information must then be passed on to a search code.
+Furthermore, identifying sections of data affected by RFI is not sufficient; this information must then be provided to a search code.
 The difficulty that arises here comes from the fact that IQRM is meant to generate a channel mask that varies in time: read consecutive data blocks of a few seconds in length, calculate their spectral standard deviation (or other contamination statistic of choice), and obtain a mask adapted to each block by applying IQRM.
-However, the dedispersion stages of most widely-used search pipelines are not designed to deal with time-variable masks, and instead only accept a fixed list of channels to ignore; such is the case of \textsc{sigproc} \citep{SIGPROC}, \textsc{presto} \citep{Ransom2002}, \textsc{heimdall}\footnote{\url{https://sourceforge.net/projects/heimdall-astro/}}, \textsc{peasoup}\footnote{\url{https://github.com/ewanbarr/peasoup}}, and \textsc{astroaccelerate} \citep{AASPS}.
-In many use cases it is thus necessary to replace the bad sections of input data with adequate substitution values, before sending the edited data for processing.
+However, with the notable exception of \textsc{presto} \citep{Ransom2002}, the dedispersion stages of most widely-used search pipelines are not designed to deal with time-variable masks, and instead only accept a fixed list of channels to ignore; such is the case of \textsc{sigproc} \citep{SIGPROC}, \textsc{heimdall}\footnote{\url{https://sourceforge.net/projects/heimdall-astro/}}, \textsc{peasoup}\footnote{\url{https://github.com/ewanbarr/peasoup}}, and \textsc{astroaccelerate} \citep{AASPS}.
+In many use cases it is thus necessary to replace the bad sections of the original data with adequate substitution values, before sending the edited data for processing.
 For that purpose, we provide a \textsc{C++} implementation, \textsc{iqrm apollo}\footnote{\url{https://gitlab.com/kmrajwade/iqrm_apollo}}, that performs the full sequence of operations: reading, calculation of the spectral moment, flagging and replacing.
 It currently processes \textsc{sigproc} filterbank files and saves cleaned copies, noting that interfaces to other formats can be added.
 There are three possible replacement policies for flagged data:

 \begin{enumerate} \item Replace by a constant value of the user's choice. \item Replace by the mean of the medians of the non-flagged channels within the block. \item Replace by artificial Gaussian noise, with mean and variance equal to the global median and global variance of the non-flagged channels within the block. \end{enumerate} Mean-of-medians is the default and recommended option, noting that the code is modular and other data replacement strategies can be implemented.